-- (1) The values of Δ , f is to be in accordance with designed summer load line.
-However, ships assigned scantling draft d_s use the value d_s . - (2) When the principle dimensions (L, B and D) is changed (for example, L is changed when d_f-d is greater than 300 mm), equipment number may be recalculated. - (3) When draft is changed, it is in accordance with the regulation 101.
-2 of this chapter. - 4.
-Extents of structures to be included in the second term (2.0Bh) of formula - (1) The following items are to be included into the calculation of h'. - (A) superstructures - (B) deckhouses having a breadth greater than B/4 - (C) screens or bulwarks higher than 1.5 m and in continuation to deckhouse, the total breadth of which exceeds B/4 (See Fig 4.8.4) - (2) The structures specified in (1) above are to be treated as divided at the intermediate deck into the upper and lower structures, the breadths of which are to be measured as respective tiers.
+- (1) The values of $\Delta$ , a is to be in accordance with designed summer load line.
+However, ships assigned scantling draft $d_s$ use the value $d_s$ .
+(2022) - (2) When the principle dimensions (L, B and D) is changed (for example, L is changed when $d_f - d$ is greater than 300 mm), equipment number may be recalculated. - (3) When draft is changed, it is in accordance with the regulation 101.
+2 of this chapter.

-5. Measurement of breadth of superstructures
+4. Measurement of breadth of superstructures

-(1) A continuous superstructure or deck-house situated on one tier is to be treated as a single structure irrespective of the mode of variation of their breadth and height-continuous or discontinuous, and the breadth is to be the largest one as shown in Fig 4.8.1.
+(1) The structures are to be treated as divided into the upper and lower structures by a deck level.
+A continuous superstructure or deckhouse situated on one tier is to be treated as a single structure irrespective of the mode of variation of their breadth and height-continuous or discontinuous, and the breadth is to be the largest one as shown in Fig 4.8.1.
+(2022)